lucifer7/spring-cloud-demo/README.md

 Create a sub class of ZuulFilter, implements methods, and register this bean into main application.
 Decouple API auth and business services, ensure the stateless of micro services.

+### 6. Sleuth
+Distributed tracing solution for Spring Cloud, support slf4j and the like.
+Will print span and trace id in log.

 ## Note
 1. Do NOT use default package, recommended com.example.module.
 Locate main application class in root package.
 2.